alessiomora/FedQUIT/README.md

 ```

 ## Running the Simulations
-We prepared three scripts to run the experiments reported in the paper.
+We prepared four scripts to run the main experiments reported in the paper.
 Before running the scripts, note the following:
 * Note that this scripts save model checkpoints on disk (it can occupy 20-40 GB in total depending on the frequency of checkpoint).
 * The model checkpoints for regular training (Original baseline) will be saved in a new folder `model_checkpoints/<dataset_config>/<training_config>`.